Duet3D/DuetSoftwareFramework/src/DuetPiManagementPlugin/README.md

 ## Build instructions

-This plugin requires .NET 5 SDK to be installed first.
+This plugin requires the .NET SDK to be installed first.

 1. Open a command prompt in this directory
 2. Run `dotnet publish -r linux-arm -o .\zip\dsf\ /p:PublishTrimmed=true`